spryker/spryker-docs/docs/dg/dev/upgrade-and-migrate/upgrade-to-php-83.md

 This returns the code that's not compatible with PHP 8.3.

-4. Fix all discovered incompatibilities.
+4. Fix all the discovered incompatibilities.

-## 2. Check for Incompatible Dependencies
+## 2. Check for incompatible dependencies

 Identify any dependencies that are not compatible with PHP 8.3: